lukecampbell/module9/body/4-conclusion.md

 #### Internet Usage

+Employees will be granted access to the internet when their domain account is created.
+Employees should not share company proprietary information over the internet without encryption.
+Employees that are issued laptops will also be issued a key-fob for access to the company virtual private network (VPN).

-Employees should avoid visiting websites not suitable for work.
-Websites that are pornographic, discriminatory, racist, political, and social media do not promote our business and are off-limits.
-If an employee accidentally visits one of these websites, he or she must immediately leave the website.
+Certain domain names have been blocked.
+Employees should not visit websites that have are not business related.
+If an employee is caught visiting websites that are not related to business, he or she may have his or her internet access revoked.

-We block certain well-known websites that are not business related.
+Any digital communication sent or received on company computer equipment is property of the company.
+We maintain the right to inspect and monitor any use of our equipment to prevent personal misconduct.

 #### Email Usage